Conical vs. Flat Burr Grinders: Which Is Best for 2026?

 How Conical Burr Grinders Work?

-Conical burr grinders use a vertically aligned set of burrs shaped like a cone (thus the name).
-Imagine a funnel, with coffee beans entering from the top and being ground as they move down, naturally guided by gravity.
+Conical burr grinders use a vertically aligned burr set shaped like a cone (hence the name).
+Coffee beans drop from the top and are ground as they move downward, mostly under gravity’s pull.
+Think of it like a controlled funnel rather than a force-fed system.

 How Flat Burr Grinders Work?